tanyalama/lynx_pardinus/README_step1_fluidigm_data_curation.md

 The orange vertical lines are the SNPs amplification failed.

 ## Step 3.
-Export raw data output from Fluidigm SNP genotyping software.
+Export raw data output from Fluidigm SNP genotyping software
 Using File>Export we can export data from Fluidigm in one of four formats:
 * Summary table view
 * Detailed table view -- **this is the type that we want**